 2. Shifting priorities with drag-and-drop

-A good editorial calendar tool lets you get rid of whiteboards and sticky notes.
+A good editorial calendar template or tool lets you get rid of whiteboards and sticky notes.
 Many tools, such as Trello, let you move things around with the swipe of a mouse.

 These tools perform more complex tasks than merely rearranging items on a board.
 You can drag items (such as URLs or PDFs) to existing jobs.
 You can modify checklists and even change the items’ sequence.